TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff-combined.md

   was added and the comparison run on real hardware: the layout-search win/loss pattern reproduces through PSF-Zero's own pipeline at close to the same magnitude as the Qiskit-only comparison.
-- **[Investigated in Addendum 20, still unresolved]** A reproducible slope anomaly on Qiskit's side of a *separate*, coupling-map-free compile-time comparison (Addendum 19, 10k and 50k iterations) -- visible on both runs, absent from PSF-Zero's curves.
-Near-degeneracy of the underlying circuit blocks was ruled out.
-A ~145-iteration period was found in the same 50k-iteration data with strong statistical support (autocorrelation rank 1 of 500 lags), but failed to reproduce on a second machine across two independent runs -- the anomaly itself remains unexplained, and whether it recurs on the original machine was not checked.
+- **[Investigated in Addenda 20-21, still unresolved]** A reproducible slope anomaly on Qiskit's side of a *separate*, coupling-map-free compile-time comparison (Addendum 19, 10k and 50k iterations) -- visible on both runs, absent from PSF-Zero's curves.
+Near-degeneracy of the underlying circuit blocks was ruled out (Addendum 20).
+A ~145-iteration period found on the Intel machine that generated the original data did not reproduce on a different (AMD) machine (Addendum 20) -- but the AMD machine turned out to have its *own* comparably strong period instead (~187 iterations, autocorrelation 0.96-0.99), which survived changing the hash seed, the iteration count, and a Qiskit-free control loop (Addendum 21).
+The anomaly itself, and why the period's value differs by machine, remain unexplained; reading Qiskit's own source for a matching constant was identified as the natural next step but not yet attempted.

 ---